AlaaKH123/Pipline-DevSecOps/README.md

 - Click on the "Import" dashboard option.

-- Enter the dashboard code you want to import (e.g., code 1860).
+- Enter the dashboard code we want to import (e.g., code 1860).

 - Click the "Load" button.

-- Select the data source you added (Prometheus) from the dropdown.
+- Select the data source we added (Prometheus) from the dropdown.

 - Click on the "Import" button.